lpsmodsimteam/SIT/README.md

 }
 ```

+Once the SST Links are established between the black box interface and the parent component, the
+project should be ready to interface the SystemC process.

 ### Tests

+Simple unit tests can be ran by the Makefile in the `examples` directory.

 To test the Python boilerplate code generator and the synchronization of SST and
 SystemC processes via UNIX domain sockets, run `make test_min`.